ASLOCA Vaud Challenges Constitutional Court Over Rental Stock Regulations: The Fight to Protect Tenants’ Rights

 ASLOCA Vaud considers “that by requiring the municipality in particular to acquire the property with its own funds before being able to make it available to a third party, the regulatory modification de facto leads to limiting the possibility of municipalities to “exercise their right of pre-emption as desired by the Vaudois.
 And therefore to carry out their constitutional mandate of creating public utility housing for which this tool was established.”

-The association is concerned about the fact that the modification of the RLPPPL “violates personal freedoms, in particular the protection of the private sphere and the protection of data”, due in particular to the new obligation to provide the authorities with rental statements including sensitive data unrelated to the purpose of the law, she further notes.
+The association is concerned regarding the fact that the modification of the RLPPPL “violates personal freedoms, in particular the protection of the private sphere and the protection of data”, due in particular to the new obligation to provide the authorities with rental statements including sensitive data unrelated to the purpose of the law, she further notes.

 As a reminder, more than five years ago, the Vaud population had accepted 55.5% of the LPPPL law which would allow municipalities to build LUPs by replacing market players.